Woocommerce for Small Business: Step-By-Step Guide

 WooCommerce includes several free and paid plugins that you can use to add more functionality.
 Here are some examples of official and third-party plugins that are fully compatible with WooCommerce:

 - WooCommercec Product Table: This is an ideal plugin to represent a sortable table view of your WooCommere products.
 It’s excellent for product directories, commerce, wholesale sites, and quick order forms, among other things.
-It’s often regarded as the best technique to boost your website’s conversion rates.
+It’s often considered the best technique to boost your website’s conversion rates.

 - WooCommerce Product Feed: Today’s marketplace consists of immense competition, even if you are a startup.
-This is because thousands of stores out there have just established Woocommerce for small business startups.
-So, you have to spread your product information as soon as possible in multiple marketing channels.
+This is because thousands of stores have just established Woocommerce for small business startups.
+So, you must spread your product information as soon as possible in multiple marketing channels.

 But how?
 You need to create a WooCommerce product feed file via a product feed plugin and then transfer it to marketing channels.
 You can create ads and promote them after transferring the feed file according to your preferred marketing channel’s requirements.

 - Multi-Currency & Language Support: There are plugins in WooCommerce that can make your store suitable for the international environment.
-Plugins such as WPML can translate the language of your website into any language that you prefer.
-Also, it can convert your site’s currency according to the ongoing currency rate.
+Plugins such as WPML can translate your website's language into any language you prefer.
+Also, it can convert your site’s currency according to the constant currency rate.
 As a result, you can sell your products to foreign customers.

-- WooCommerce Private Store and Password Protected Categories: These two types of plugins will enable you to protect and conceal specific sections of your woocommerce store.
+- WooCommerce Private Store and Password Protected Categories: These two plugins will enable you to protect and conceal specific sections of your woo-commerce store.
 It’s ideal for customer-specific items, full-service members-only businesses, or general stores with wholesale sections.